resource-watch/widget/README.md

 yarn start
 ```

-The endpoints provided by this microservice should now be available through Control Tower's URL.
+The endpoints provided by this microservice should now be available through the service's URL.

 ### Using Docker

 1 - Create and complete your `dev.env` file with your configuration.
 The meaning of the variables is available in this [section](#configuration-environment-variables).
 You can find an example `dev.env.sample` file in the project root.

-2 - Execute the following command to run Control tower:
+2 - Execute the following command to run the microservice:

 ```
 ./widgetAdapter.sh develop
 ```

-The endpoints provided by this microservice should now be available through Control Tower's URL.
+The endpoints provided by this microservice should now be available through the service's URL.

 ## Testing